Ratatouille-Whiskers/Ratatouille-Whisker/README.md

    - Repeat this till both holes are as close to *true* as you can possibly and the socket has a snug, but loose enough, fit with the casting jig that it can be easily removed then you should be fine with not tuning the compensation.
 7. Repeat steps 1-6 until you achieve high dimensional accuracy and a snug fit

-The default PLA settings of the `Prusament PLA` filament profile may be used for all prints.
+The default PLA settings of the `Prusament PLA` filament profile was used for all prints.

 **Note:** You may find that the fit of the `Whisker Base` is too tight in the casting jig (even with the small chamfers in the design aimed to reduce this), and it is therefore recommended to scrape each of the outer edges of the print with a knife (or deburring tool) to deburr the edges and prevent sticking, in addition to the use of mold release agent. **It is especially important for the areas of the `Whisker Base` that were on the print bed and in contact with the brim when printing.**